Lead Generation: Importance, Best Practices, & Examples for Sales and Marketing

 High-intent leads convert more easily than low-intent leads

 Lead lists deliver low-intent leads; there is no signal that they are interested in buying.
-But inbound lead generation (when coupled with appropriate nurturing and scoring processes) provides the opposite: high-intent leads who are ready to engage with a sales agent.
+But inbound lead generation (with appropriate nurturing and scoring processes) provides the opposite: high-intent leads ready to engage with a sales agent.

 Lead generation-focused marketing puts the customer first